awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-cli.md

 ## Looking Up Insights Events<a name="looking-up-insights-with-the-aws-cli"></a>

-To see the ten latest Insights events, type the following command:
+To see the ten latest Insights events, type the following command\.

 ```
 aws cloudtrail lookup-events --event-category insight
 ```

- A returned event looks similar to the following example, which has been formatted for readability:
+ A returned event looks similar to the following example, which has been formatted for readability\.

 ```
 {